stijnh/SoftwareTesting_V5/README.md

-SoftwareTesting_V6
+SoftwareTesting_V5
 ==================

-Assignments for the Software Testing course of the MSc Software Engineering program at the UvA, by group V6.
+Assignments for the Software Testing course of the MSc Software Engineering program at the UvA, by group V5:
+- Peter Bond
+- Santiago Carillo
+- Xander Horjus
+- Alex Thirlwall
+- Jimi van der Woning